MattStultz/extrusiongen/README.md

  - Add an enhanced polygon triangulation algorithm for the case the mesh is split; the cut is not yet properly filled.
 Vertically non-convex bezier curves cause errors in the mesh.
+ - Bug: the second last bezier point cannot be deleted.

 [2013-09-13]
  - Fix Safari incompatibility